 Registers a model in the search index.
 Optionally adds specific fields in the same command with --fields.

---fields and no global fields are configured yet, the backend searches all string fields of the model by default until you add specific fields.
+If you do not pass --fields and no global fields are configured yet, the backend searches all string fields of the model by default until you add specific fields.

 veloiq search add-field